strawstack/MiniGolf/README.md

 - [x] Hide star until player has beaten the level
 - [x] Par for each hole should be what I can do it in
     - [x] One star if you get par / none if you are higher than par
+- [x] Show star next to hole name if achieved

-- [ ] `Notice` animates in from top at end of each level
+- [x] `Notice` animates in from top at end of each level
-- [ ] `Notice` offers: level select, retry, next hole
+    - [x] `Notice` offers: level select, retry, next hole
+- [x] Banner buttons should work
+    - [x] Connect banner to all holes

+- [ ] Banner level select button should work
+- [ ] Level select or new game when banner shows should hide banner

-- [ ] Reset current hole button on screen at all times
+- [ ] `Reset current hole` button on screen at all times

-- [ ] Prevent level navigation until level is unlocked
-    - [ ] Level unlocks when previous is played at least once

 - [ ] Prevent putt when menu is open
 - [ ] Prevent putt when ball in motion

 - [ ] About page
 - [ ] Settings page